-"How does one describe a 'Bond girl'?
-Bond girls are considered to be 'ubiquitous symbols of glamour and sophistication', according to Robert A. Caplen in his book Shaken & Stirred: The Feminism of James Bond, that is."
+"Bond girls are considered to be 'ubiquitous symbols of glamour and sophistication, according to Robert A. Caplen in his book Shaken & Stirred: The Feminism of James Bond, that is."